 “Lesotho is a world without fences.
 Breathtaking scenery abounds and every season has unique attractions.
 Malealea is situated in a remote part of Western Lesotho that is breathtaking in its beauty.
 This is a chance to experience traditional Basotho life.”

-And read on for our full pony trekking trip report and tips for your own Malealea adventure.
+And keep reading for our full pony trekking trip report and tips for making the most of your own Malealea adventure.

 Intricately decorated Basotho huts and and rooms.

 The main building of the Lodge showcases colorful murals of traditional life painted by local artists.
 It serves as a dining area and function hall.

 Nightly, the Lodge also has local singing groups from area schools perform traditional music for guests.

 Sunset is a particularly magical time at Malealea Lodge, when the surrounding mountains are illuminated in a broad spectrum of bright colors.

 There is a coffee shop onsite as well.
 It’s a good place to relax and enjoy the breathtaking surroundings while sipping a great cup of coffee.

 The lodge grounds are full of wildlife, including numerous species of birds and insects.